What are webhooks?

-- When event is “Visitor check-in” and/or “visitor check-out”, the following info is sent
+- When the event is “Visitor check-in” and/or “visitor check-out”, the following info is sent

-We support HTTP and HTTPS destination URLs, and we recommend you provide a HTTPS URL to protect notifications.
+We support HTTP and HTTPS destination URLs, and we recommend you provide an HTTPS URL to protect notifications.

 If your destination URL needs basic authentication, you can enter the username and password in Proxyclick.

 If you want to quickly see how easy, fast and powerful Proxyclick’s webhooks work are, you can do a quick test with Beepceptor.

 - Copy the Beepceptor URL and paste it into Proxyclick’s Webhooks configuration page.